-- · On March 11, 2024, employees from DMCI Homes Corporate Center in Makati extended support to the Welfare Action Foundation of Davao Inc. (Boystown Davao) by donating essential goods such as rice and hygiene products.
-The initiative was made possible through the annual Virtual Charity Bingo fundraiser, organized by DMCI Homes' HR Department under the "Kaakbay sa Pamayanan" CSR Program. - To promote oral and personal hygiene among students, DMCI Power-Calapan distributed dental kits including toothbrushes, toothpaste, soap, alcohol, and hand towels-in Barangay Sta.
-Isabel on March 3, 2024. - SMPC supports the DENR's push towards sustainability and waste reduction through its innovative upcycling program that repurposes old shipping containers into comfortable homes for its employees in Semirara Island, Antique.
-The program has so far refurbished 520 container vans, of which 100 were used as employee housing units in the island.
-Beyond the environmental benefits, this also promotes economic development in its host communities by providing skills training and livelihood to 100 locals. - On April 6, June 7, and June 8, 2024, DMCI conducted bloodletting drives at its NSCR Viaduct, CAMANA, and EMG project sites, collecting blood from 272 volunteers in partnership with the Philippine Red Cross and Veterans Memorial Medical Center.

-- · As part of the DMCI Homes Malasakit Program, 50 grocery packages were distributed to Indiaenous Peoples in the Dinapigue Project site on May 3, 2024, promoting community wellbeing and inclusion. - DMCI Homes launched its 25th anniversary CSR campaign with a medical mission on April 27, 2024, held in Barangay Rosario, Pasig City.
+- On March 11, 2024, employees from DMCI Homes Corporate Center in Makati extended support to the Welfare Action Foundation of Davao Inc. (Boystown Davao) by donating essential goods such as rice and hygiene products.
+The initiative was made possible through the annual Virtual Charity Bingo fundraiser, organized by DMCI Homes' HR Department under the "Kaakbay sa Pamayanan" CSR Program. - To promote oral and personal hygiene among students, DMCI Power-Calapan distributed dental kits-including toothbrushes, toothpaste, soap, alcohol, and hand towels-in Barangay Sta.
+Isabel on March 3, 2024. - On April 6, June 7, and June 8, 2024, DMCI conducted bloodletting drives at its NSCR Viaduct, CAMANA, and EMG project sites, collecting blood from 272 volunteers in partnership with the Philippine Red Cross and Veterans Memorial Medical Center. - As part of the DMCI Malasakit Program, 50 grocery packages were distributed to Indigenous Peoples in the Dinapigue Project site on May 3, 2024, promoting community well-being and inclusion. - DMCI Homes launched its 25th anniversary CSR campaign with a medical mission on April 27, 2024, held in Barangay Rosario, Pasig City.
 About 150 residents benefited from health screenings, consultations, and free medicines.